Study with a learning disability

 The University of South Australia (UniSA) has hundreds of successful students with Specific Learning Disabilities studying across a range of subject areas.
-For many students negotiating an Access Plan with Disability Services can make an important contribution to their success.
+For many students negotiating an Access Plan with Access and Inclusion Services can make an important contribution to their success.

-The Disability Service has a Disability Adviser on each metropolitan campus that can meet with you and discuss options to support your study.
+The Access and Inclusion Service has an Access and Inclusion Adviser on each metropolitan campus that can meet with you and discuss options to support your study.
 To be eligible for specific services such as exam adjustments or equipment loan, you will need to have an assessment report completed by an Educational Psychologist.

 Some services that may support students with a Learning Disability are listed below.
 A full summary of services available for students with a disability is available from the Services for Current Students web page.

 You may be able to borrow a voice recorder for lectures and tutorials.
-You should discuss your equipment requirements with a Disability Adviser on your campus.
+You should discuss your equipment requirements with the Access and Inclusion Adviser on your campus.

 Adaptive Technology Suite (ATS)